 - Fund age (Older Funds with good performance are better provided Fund Managers remains the same)

-- Past Performance (It totally depends upon the market and its phases)
+- Past Performance (It totally depends on the market and its phases)

 - Expense Ratio (Lower the Expense Ratio, more the returns will be)